 Toxic if swallowed.
 Toxic in contact with skin.
 Causes skin irritation.
 Causes serious eye damage.
 Suspected of causing genetic defects.
 Suspected of causing cancer.

 Obtain special instructions before use.
 Wear protective gloves/protective clothing/eye protection/face protection.
-IF SWALLOWED: IF IN EYES: Rinse cautiously with water for several minutes.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.